Home :: Discover EGUSD :: Superintendent

 As an assistant superintendent for school support in Oregon, Ladd oversaw business, human resources, and community involvement divisions.
 He also helped plan the construction of many new schools and worked closely with local colleges.

 Ladd began his educational career in 1972 as a teacher’s aide in Dade County, Florida.
 He eventually became a regional director for 42 Dade schools.
 He earned a doctoral degree in educational leadership from Nova Southeastern University, a master’s degree in administration and supervision of vocational education, and a bachelor’s degree in industrial arts education from Florida International University.
 He has served as a consultant with the Panasonic Foundation on school reform and has spoken to school districts and businesses throughout the country.

-Ladd is a member of several professional and civic organizations.
-In January 2007, Ladd was named to the National Superintendents Roundtable, a select group of 50 U.S. school superintendents supported by the College Board and Johnson and Kellogg foundations.
+Ladd is a member of several professional and civic organizations at the local, state and national levels.
+He is the 2014 Elk Grove Citizen Man of the Year.
+He is also the chair-elect for the Elk Grove Chamber of Commerce and a Director for the Sacramento County Workforce Investment Board.
+He serves as the co-chair of the Steering Committee for the National Superintendents Roundtable, a select group of 50 U.S. school superintendents embraced by the College Board and other foundations.
+He is a member of the Board of Directors of the Horace Mann League.
 He serves on the California School Boards Association’s Superintendents Advisory Council.
-In addition, he is a member of the American Association of School Administrators, the Association of California School Administrators, the Suburban Superintendents Symposium and the Horace Mann League.
-He is also a member of the National Ford PAS (Partnership for Advanced Studies) advisory committee.
+In addition, he is a member of the American Association of School Administrators and the Association of California School Administrators.
+He is also a member of the National Ford Next Generation Learning advisory committee.
 Ladd served as a member of the Public Schools for Tomorrow Consortium, a group of educators engaged in strategies for redesigning public schools for the 21st century.
-As Vice President of the Elk Grove Chamber of Commerce, a Director for the Sacramento County Workforce Investment Board and an Emeritus Member of the Foundation Board for the Cosumnes River College Foundation, he contributes his energy and leadership to the community.

 Superintendent Steven M. Ladd,